-Of course we don’t want people to bring their own switches and connect it to our network so we want to prevent this from happening.
+Of course, we don’t want people to bring their own switches and connect them to our network, so we want to prevent this from happening.
 This is how we can do it:

 Switch(config)#interface fa0/1 Switch(config-if)#switchport port-security Switch(config-if)#switchport port-security maximum 1

-Use the switchport port-security command to enable port-security.
-I have configured port-security so only one MAC address is allowed.
-Once the switch sees another MAC address on the interface it will be in violation and something will happen.
+switchport port-security command to enable port security.
+I have configured port security, so only one MAC address is allowed.
+Once the switch sees another MAC address on the interface, it will be in violation, and something will happen.
 I’ll show you what happens in a bit…

-Besides setting a maximum on the number of MAC addresses we can also use port security to filter MAC addresses.
-You can use this to only allow certain MAC addresses.
-In the example above I configured port security so it only allows MAC address aaaa.bbbb.cccc.
-This is not the MAC address of my computer so it’s perfect to demonstrate a violation.
+Besides setting a maximum on the number of MAC addresses, we can also use port security to filter MAC addresses.
+You can use this to only allow specific MAC addresses.
+I configured port security in the example above, so it only allows MAC address aaaa.bbbb.cccc.
+This is not the MAC address of my computer, so it’s perfect for demonstrating a violation.